 Fertilization & Culturing

-During this phase, the clinic’s science team will bring together the eggs and sperm to create and develop the best embryos possible.
+During this phase, the clinic’s experienced embryologist team will bring together the eggs and sperm to create and develop the best embryos possible.

 Making Your Decision